 The important animals in Nagarhole are tiger, leopard, wild dog, sloth bear, the hyena, spotted deer, sambar, barking deer, wild boar and elephant.
 Bus & Jeep Safari available in the park run by forest dept from Kutta & Dhammanakatte (kabini side).
 Staying at Kabini River Lodge is the best way to explore the park as their package includes Jeep Safari with experienced guides.

 At a distance of 13 km from Dandeli Bus Stand, Dandeli Wildlife Sanctuary is situated on the banks of the River Kali at Dandeli in Uttara Kannada district of Karnataka.
-This is the second largest sanctuary in Karnataka and also one of the best places to visit in Dandeli.
+This is the second-largest sanctuary for wildlife in Karnataka, and also one of the best places to visit in Dandeli.

 The Dandeli Wildlife Sanctuary was declared as a tiger reserve in the year 2007.
 The sanctuary is contiguous with the Mahaveer Sanctuary in Goa and Anshi National Park in Karnataka.
 Karnataka state government has officially notified the Dandeli Elephant Reserve under Project Elephant on 4th June 2015.

 Dandeli is a natural habitat for several wildlife animals like tigers, leopards, black panthers, elephants, gaur, deer, antelopes, crocodiles, and various kinds of snakes.
 This sanctuary is also a birdwatcher's paradise, housing nearly 200 species of Birds.
 The birds in the sanctuary include the golden-backed woodpecker, crested serpent eagle, white-breasted ...